reach/router/website/src/markdown/pages/server-rendering.md

 ## Data Loading

-When React Suspense ships, these docs will be updated with some great of server rendering with data loading.
+When React Suspense ships, these docs will be updated with some great examples of server rendering with data loading.
 Until then, you'll need to come up with your own strategy.